cpeditor/cpeditor/doc/MANUAL.md

 ## Editor

 Besides the shortcuts in the menu, you can use the [Read-only Key Bindings](https://doc.qt.io/qt-5/qtextedit.html#read-only-key-bindings) and the [Editing Key Bindings](https://doc.qt.io/qt-5/qtextedit.html#read-only-key-bindings).
 There are also some hidden shortcuts: <kbd>Tab</kbd> and <kbd>Shift+Tab</kbd> for indent (a selection is needed) and unindent, <kbd>Ctrl+Enter</kbd> and <kbd>Ctrl+Shift+Enter</kbd> for inserting line after and before.

+## Drag and Drop

+You can drag files and drop them into the main editor and the input and expected parts of testcases.

 ## Tabs